 Telegram is one of the most remarkable messengers nowadays.
 It’s an excellent example of how the platform marketplace has evolved.
-Telegram’s creators managed to build a fast and secure app with a strong developer community around it.
+Telegram’s creators figured out how to develop a messaging app which is fast and secure and has a strong developer community around it.

-In February 2016, Telegram crossed the line of 100 million monthly active users.
-Despite the fact that one of Telegram’s main competitors – Line – has twice as many monthly active users (not to speak of WhatsApp, with more than a billion) developers still choose Telegram messenger as the role model.
+In March 2018, Telegram crossed the line of 200 million monthly active users.
+Although one of Telegram’s main competitors – Line – has 165 million monthly active users in their four key countries alone (not to mention WhatsApp, with 1.5 billion), developers still choose Telegram as the role model.

-A lot of developers want to duplicate Telegram’s success.
+A lot of developers want to duplicate Telegram’s success and try to understand how to create a chat app of such a high level.
 So what do you have to consider when building an app like Telegram?
 Let’s take a look.

 How you can make a chat app like Telegram

 The most emphasized advantage of Telegram is its security.
-Telegram is one of leaders among other secure messaging apps.
+Telegram is the leader among secure messaging apps.
 The creators of Telegram prioritize security as well as speed.
-At the very beginning, Telegram’s owners offered $200,000 to anyone who could break their messenger’s encryption.
+At the very beginning, Pavel Durov offered $200,000 to anyone who could break their messenger’s encryption.
 However, that money never found its owner.